EchoChunyuShih/React/README.md

 ` npm i json-server`

+1. `json-server --watch db.json` to start JSON Server
-1. set port `"server": "json-server --watch db.json --port 5000"`
+2. set port `"server": "json-server --watch db.json --port 5000"` in package.json
-2. `npm run server` you will find the following message :
+3. `npm run server` you will find the following message :
    > Resources
    > http://localhost:5000/tasks
    >
    > Home
    > http://localhost:5000
-3. edit db.json: move data from App.js (remember in json format, key and value should both be wrapped in "", and no comma at the end of each object) to db.json
+4. edit db.json: move data from App.js (remember in json format, key and value should both be wrapped in "", and no comma at the end of each object) to db.json

    - for example: